savvaspetridis/Multicast-Node-Simulation/README.md

   where * is the name of your script

 13. Now try run the script.
 This may take a while (upwards of half an hour for 10 second intervals at each bitrate).
-14. Once the script has finished exe
+14. Once the script has finished executing, reactivate your virtual environment and copy the DjangoQueries*.py (where DjangoQueries*.py is the file the shell script generated) to the same directory as manage.py.
+Do this by going to /Demo/amuse_project and running:

+		cp ./multicast_simulator/pcapScripts/DjangoQueries*.py ./DjangoQueries_*.py

+15.